AvivC/RibbonLang/README.md

 #### Requirements to run Ribbon:

-* Ribbon is currently only supported on Windows 64 bit
+* Ribbon currently only runs on Windows 64 bit
+* A standard Windows C runtime, no other dependencies are mandatory

 #### Requirements to build Ribbon: